Retinoblastoma: Symptoms, Diagnosis And Treatment

 Prevention

 Unluckily, there is no other method to prevent retinoblastoma.
-Unlike other types of cancer, there are no changes in lifestyle or adjustment that decreases a chance of developing this type of cancer in children.
-However it’s helpful to know if you have a previous family history of retinoblastoma, which may make you more conscientious in noticing for symptoms.
+Unlike other types of cancer, there are no changes in lifestyle or adjustment that decrease the chance of developing this type of cancer in children.
+However, it’s helpful to know if you have a previous family history of retinoblastoma, which may make you more conscientious in noticing for symptoms.

 Read more articles on eye diseases on Luster Eyes.